When we write to you about a principal place of residence (PPR) investigation into land you own, we will ask you for specific information.

 Identify your State Revenue Office contact

-The letter we send you will include the name of the investigator responsible for your matter, their contact details and our investigation case (IC) reference number.
+The correspondence we send you will include the name of the investigator responsible for your matter, their contact details and our investigation case (IC) reference number.

 Whenever you contact us in relation to the matter, use these contact details and quote the investigation case reference number.